arassec/igor/documentation/docs/examples/copyfiles.md

 The job's first action filters the data items based on the file name.
 In the example, we only want files containing the word "Generator" in the filename to be copied.

-The **'Filter by regular expression' action** can be used for this.
+The **'Filter by Regular Expression' action** can be used for this.
 Since we want to filter by filename, we set the input parameter to `$.data.filename`.
 The expression parameter can be set to `.*Generator.*`